 Employees and students traveling on university business must follow the these procedures for all SHSU business, athletic, and group travel.
+The university recommends all employees follow CDC and/or State Department pre/post travel guidance based on individual vaccination status.

 - Confirm funding source to determine travel guidelines.
 Allowable expenses and approval routing vary by the funding source.